sapanaoza/BottleneckTrackerAI/README.md

 3. Run the main agent container to start agents.
 4. Configure SMTP settings for email alerts.

+One more Project document is uploaeded with all details instrcution
 ---

 *This project is part of the Agent Development Kit Hackathon with Google Cloud.*